-Rural tourism relies on the natural environment, as well as engages in a variety of local activities related to the preservation and conservation of arts, culture and traditions.
-In addition, the uniqueness of local arts and cultural practices also plays a key role in creating a natural experience for visiting tourists (Duxbury and Richards 2019; MacLeod 2017).
-The topic of competitiveness of tourist destinations in rural areas is frequently discussed and debated in the academic world (Gómez-Vega and Picazo-Tadeo 2019; de Souza, Mendes-Filho and Buhalis 2020; de la Peña et al. 2019).
+Rural tourism can be described as a rural tourism destination that relies on the natural environment, as well as engaging in a variety of local activities related to the preservation and conservation of arts, culture, and traditions.
+In addition, the uniqueness of local arts and cultural practices also plays a key role in creating a natural experience for visiting tourists (Duxbury & Richards, 2019; MacLeod, 2017).
+The topic of competitiveness of tourist destinations in the rural area is frequently discussed and debated in the academic world (Gómez & Picazo-Tadeo, 2019; de Souza, Mendes-Filho, & Buhalis, 2020; de la Peña et al., 2019).

-Competitiveness in the context of the rural tourism industry refers to the ability of a destination to attract and retain tourists by offering unique, appealing and sustainable experiences that are distinct from other tourism options.
+Competitiveness in the context of the rural tourism industry refers to the ability of a destination to attract and retain tourists by offering unique, appealing, and sustainable experiences that are distinct from other tourism options.
 This competitiveness is critical for the survival and long-term profitability of rural tourism destinations, especially in the face of increasing domestic and international competition.
 The traits and characteristics required for rural tourism to be competitive are multifaceted and can be outlined as follows:

-- 1. Natural environment and sustainability: Focus on preserving and sustainably using natural resources. - 2.
-Cultural experiences: Offer unique local cultural and traditional activities. - 3.
-Innovation in activities: Provide innovative and engaging local experiences. - 4.
-Improved accessibility: Enhance infrastructure and make the destination more accessible. - 5.
-Effective marketing: Use strong marketing strategies to highlight the destination's uniqueness. - 6.
-Collaboration with community: Work closely with local communities and stakeholders for inclusive tourism development.

-7. Adapt to visitor preferences: Stay updated with and adapt to changing trends and visitor interests.
+- 1. Natural Environment and Sustainability: Focus on preserving and sustainably using natural resources. - 2.
+Cultural Experiences: Offer unique local cultural and traditional activities. - 3.
+Innovation in Activities: Provide innovative and engaging local experiences. - 4.
+Improved Accessibility: Enhance infrastructure and make the destination more accessible. - 5.
+Effective Marketing: Use strong marketing strategies to highlight the destination's uniqueness. - 6.
+Collaboration with Community: Work closely with local communities and stakeholders for inclusive tourism development. - 7.
+Adapt to Visitor Preferences: Stay updated with and adapt to changing trends and visitor interests.

-Taking Pa' Lungan in Bario as a case study, we can see how a rural tourism destination that highlights natural beauty and cultural heritage could implement strategies such as creating eco-tours to showcase the area's distinctive flora and fauna, and promoting local handicrafts and traditional arts that engage the community.
+Using Pa' Lungan in Bario as an example, if we consider a rural tourism destination that emphasizes natural beauty and cultural heritage, strategies could include developing eco-tours that showcase the region's unique flora and fauna, promoting local handicrafts and traditional arts that involve local communities.
 By focusing on these unique aspects, the destination can create a compelling and competitive tourism product that stands out from more conventional or urban tourist destinations.

 This is one of the most notable problems in the rural tourism industry, as increased domestic competition has also put more pressure to ensure the industry's survival.
 Destination competitiveness has received particular attention from all parties because the rural tourism industry players must maintain their competitiveness in order to remain profitable in the long run.
-The rural tourism industry also faces additional threats from other popular tourist destinations (Zielinski et al. 2020).
-For example, compared with rural tourism, visitors are more likely to visit more popular tourist destinations or those that provide modern travel facilities (Kastenholz, Eusébio and Carneiro 2018; Zielinski et al. 2020).
+The rural tourism industry also faces additional threats from other popular tourist destinations (Zielinski et al., 2020).
+For example, compared with rural tourism, visitors are more likely to visit more popular tourist destinations or those that provide modern travel facilities (Kastenholz et al., 2018; Zielinski et al., 2020).